osg-htc/all-hands/docs/2022/registration.md

 ### Registering for in-person attendance

-There are separate registration forms for the in-person and virtual only sessions.
+There are separate registration forms: one for the in-person and one for the virtual only sessions.
 Please register only once for either the in-person or the virtual.
 If you register for in-person you do NOT need to also register for the virtual sessions.

 The registration systems for the in-person and virtual will be linked from here very soon.